-- Current certification in genetic counseling (ABGC, CAGC or ACMG). - At least one year of experience as a clinical genetic counselor\ - Medical geneticists are no longer permitted to serve as supervisors for the required 50 participatory cases.\ - O Note: A medical geneticists and/or genetic counselors who are not certified/have less than a year of experience can still work with students.
+- Current certification in genetic counseling (ABGC, CAGC or ABMGG). - At least one year of experience as a clinical genetic counselor or in a relevant fieldwork placement. - Medical geneticists are no longer permitted to serve as supervisors for the required 50 participatory cases. - O Note: A medical geneticists and/or genetic counselors who are not certified/have less than a year of experience can still work with students.
 The cases seen with them would not count towards the 50 participatory cases.
 The ACGC expects students to get varied experiences beyond the 50 participatory cases.
-As such, geneticists and new genetic counselors can still play an important role in student training. - Preparation in clinical supervision. - Clinical supervisors should be familiar with and have a willingness to work towards developing the supervision competencies outlined in Higgin, et al. Genetic Counseling Supervisor Competencies: Results of a Delphi Study.
+As such, geneticists and new genetic counselors can still play an important role in student training. - Complete one (1) hour per year of training/coursework related to fieldwork supervision; including at least 0.5 hour of training/coursework related to principles of diversity, equity, inclusion, and justice. - Supervisors are strongly encouraged to attend the annual Clinical Supervision Workshop, co-sponsored by the Wayne State and University of Michigan genetic counseling programs.
+If a supervisor cannot attend this event, they must seek out other supervision training opportunities (e.g. institutional training, NSGC, MAGC, other organization education, peer mentorship groups for supervision, etc.). - o Documentation of clinical supervision trainings will be requested by the program and recorded in Typhon on an annual basis. - Clinical supervisors should be familiar with and have a willingness to work towards developing the supervision competencies outlined in Higgin, et al. Genetic Counseling Supervisor Competencies: Results of a Delphi Study.
 J Genet Couns.
 2013; 22(1): 39-57.
-(Available in the Typhon System Program Documents) - Continuing education programs in supervision are a gold standard for documenting supervision training.
-As such, new supervisors, internship coordinators, and primary clinical supervisors are strongly encouraged to attend either the annual Clinical Supervision Workshop, co-sponsored by the Wayne State and University of Michigan genetic counseling programs, or another similar clinical supervisor training opportunity.
-If a supervisor cannot attend such an event, s/he should work with the program to identify other strategies for enhancing competency in clinical supervision. - Documentation of any clinical supervision trainings should be provided to the program (e.g., WSU/UM Annual Workshop or other trainings) to satisfy the requirement for evidence of preparation in clinical supervision.
-This information will be requested and recorded in Typhon on an annual basis.
+(Available in the Typhon System Program Documents)